FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/1-introduction-to-cmm.md

   - Alarm Definitions: Create, update, query, and delete alarm definitions.
   - Alarms: Query and delete the alarm history.
   - Notification Methods: Create and delete notification methods and associate them with alarms.
-Users can be notified directly when alarms are triggered, for example, via email.
+Users can be notified directly when alarms are triggered, for example via email.
 - **Message Queue**
   A component that primarily receives published metrics from the Monitoring API, alarm state transition messages from the Threshold Engine, and log data from the Log API.
 The data